Freddie Laker: Biography

 Laker came from Canterbury in Kent, and attended the Simon Langton Grammar School for Boys, before starting work in aviation with Short Brothers in Rochester.
 He was a member of the Air Transport Auxiliary during and immediately after the Second World War (1941–46).

 He then worked briefly for British European Airways (BEA) and London Aero Motor Services (LAMS).
 Having borrowed £38,000 from a wealthy friend to top up his own savings of £4,500, he subsequently went into business as a war-surplus aircraft dealer.
 The Soviet blockade of West Berlin in 1948–49, during which all available aircraft were needed to fly essential supplies into West Berlin, allowed his business to flourish, as this provided more than a year's work for his planes and employees almost immediately.
 During this period Laker often flew the aircraft himself.

 By 1954, Channel Air Bridge, his second airline venture, was flying cars and their owners in Bristol Freighters from Southend Airport (Rochford) to Calais.

 In 1958, he sold Air Charter, Aviation Traders and Channel Air Bridge to Airwork.
 All three companies joined the Airwork group in 1959.
 Following the Airwork–Hunting-Clan merger in 1960, he became managing director of British United Airways.

 He left British United in 1965 and formed his own Laker Airways, in 1966, initially operating charter flights with a pair of turboprop planes acquired second-hand from British Overseas Airways Corporation (BOAC).
 The livery was a mixture of black and red with a bold LAKER logo on the tailplane.
-He offered a new, revolutionary concept of economic air travel requiring passengers to purchase their tickets on the day of travel as well as to buy their own food.
+He offered a new, revolutionary concept of inexpensive air travel, requiring passengers to purchase their tickets on the day of travel, and to buy any food they wanted on the flight.
 These flights were operated by Laker Airways and marketed under the Skytrain trademark.

 He was knighted in 1977, the year after the successful launch of Skytrain, in recognition of his services to the airline industry.

 He received an honorary degree from the University of Strathclyde in 1981.

-Laker divided his final years between his waterfront home in Princess Isle, Grand Bahama Island, where he kept his yacht, The Lady Jacqueline, and Florida.
+Laker divided his final years between his waterfront home in Princess Isle, Grand Bahama Island, where he kept his yacht, The Lady Jacqueline, and Florida, US.
 Laker died at the age of 83 in a suburban hospital in Hollywood in Florida, following complications from cardiac surgery to implant a pacemaker.
-He was survived by his fourth wife, Jacqueline Harvey, a former airline hostess he married in 1985, and also by two of his children.
+He was survived by his fourth wife, Jacqueline Harvey, a former airline hostess he married in 1985, and by two of his children.
 His daughter, Elaine, was by his first wife Joan with whom he also had a son, Kevin, who died in 1965 at the age of 17 after crashing a sports car Freddie had given him for his birthday.
 His son Freddie Allen Laker – also a successful entrepreneur – was born to his third wife, Patricia Gates, with whom he also had another son who died in infancy.